JuliaGeodynamics/JustPIC.jl/docs/src/man/temperature_advection.md

 xc, yc  = range(0+dx/2, Lx-dx/2, length=n-1), range(0+dy/2, Ly-dy/2, length=n-1) # coordinates of the cell centers
 ````

-Staggered typicall have ghost nodex at the boundaries for the velocit field, so we
+Staggered typically have ghost nodex at the boundaries for the velocit field, so we
 need to add them using the `expand_range` helper function

 ````@example temperature_advection